shader-slang/slang/docs/64bit-type-support.md

 These are tested in the test `tests/hlsl-intrinsic/scalar-double-vk-intrinsic.slang`.

-What is missing are transedentals, exp, log.
+What is missing are transedentals, expX, logX.

-Also note that GlSlang does produce spir-v that contains double intrinsic calls for the missing intrinsics, the failure happens when validating the Spir-V
+Note that GlSlang does produce Spir-V that contains double intrinsic calls for the missing intrinsics, the failure happens when validating the Spir-V

 ```
 Validation: error 0:  [ UNASSIGNED-CoreValidation-Shader-InconsistentSpirv ] Object: VK_NULL_HANDLE (Type = 0) | SPIR-V module not valid: GLSL.std.450 Sin: expected Result Type to be a 16 or 32-bit scalar or vector float type
   %57 = OpExtInst %double %1 Sin %56
 ```

-3) That if a RWStructuredBuffer<double> is used on D3D12 with DXBC, and a double is written, it is easy to demonstrate incorrect behavior.
-This is not a problem with DXIL.
-Thus it is recommended not to use double with dxbc to keep things simple.

-A test showing this problem is `tests/bugs/dxbc-double-problem.slang` The test `tests/hlsl-intrinsic/scalar-double-simple.slang` shows not using a double resource, things work.
+3) That if a RWStructuredBuffer<double> is used on D3D12 with DXBC, and a double is written, it can lead to incorrect behavior.
+Thus it is recommended not to use double with dxbc, but to use dxil to keep things simple.
+A test showing this problem is `tests/bugs/dxbc-double-problem.slang`.
+The test `tests/hlsl-intrinsic/scalar-double-simple.slang` shows not using a double resource, doubles do appear to work on D3D12 DXBC.

-D3D12 and VK may have some very limited intrinsic support such as sqrt, rsqrt

 4) If you compile code using double and intrinsics through Slang at first blush it will seem to work.
 Assuming there are no errors in your code, your code will even typically appear to work correctly.
 Unfortunately what is really happening is the backend compiler (fxc or dxc) compiler is narrowing double to float and then using float intrinsics.
 It typically generates a warning when this happens, but unless there is an error in your code you will not see these warnings because dxc doesn't appear to have a mechanism to return warnings if there isn't an error.
 This is why everything appears to work - but actually any intrinsic call is losing precision silently.